Skoda Octavia vRS hatchback review

 While the Mk1 Octavia vRS came with just a petrol turbo engine, buyers of the new hot hatchback can choose petrol or diesel power, or even opt for a plug-in hybrid (PHEV) powertrain for the first time in its history.
 It's an impressive offering that caters for enthusiasts (the petrol), long-distance drivers who rack up serious motorway miles (the TDI diesel) and company-car drivers looking to reduce their BiK liability, courtesy of the PHEV's low CO2 emissions.

 Using its big battery and electric motor, the vRS 1.4 TSI iV can manage up to 39 miles without using any petrol.
-This cuts CO2 emissions to 26-27g/km, making it exempt from low-emissions zones including the ULEZ.
+This cuts CO2 emissions to 26-27g/km, which means company-car drivers can enjoy low tax bills and a sporty car.
 Like any PHEV, owners will need to plug it in to reap the benefits, with a full charge from a 3.6kW wallbox taking around 3.5 hours, increasing to five hours using a standard three-pin plug.
 Its official fuel-efficiency figure is 235.4-256.8mpg but this will really depend on how the car is charged and driven.

 The diesel engine can return up to 56.5mpg (51.4mpg if four-wheel drive is fitted), with emissions from 130-147g/km depending on the trim level.
 This is competitive with the Ford Focus ST diesel, which can return up to 53.3mpg.